-- a centre that has been inspected by a member of the British Orienteering Federation.
+- a center that has been inspected by a member of the British Orienteering Federation.

-However, do not immediately reject those centres without accreditation, applying for the scheme incurs costs and this may be the reason a centre has so far opted out.
+However, do not immediately reject those centers without accreditation, applying for the scheme incurs costs and this may be the reason a center has so far opted out.
 Just be extra careful to check the above points thoroughly.

 The age-related Step System devised by British Orienteering runs from Level 1 to 5+.
 Each level expects certain skills of the student, such as acting independently and reading symbols on a map.
 To download a breakdown of the system, visit www.britishorienteering.org.uk

 Incentives for young orienteers

 The BSOA Explorer Challenge